 Not all foam is the same.
-We will help you find the best foam for your project.
+We will help you find the best high-density foam sheets for your project.
 Our foam sheets are custom cut to order at 1-6 inch thickness.

 The first number you see on a piece of foam is often referred to as Density.
 This is misleading.
 It actually indicates "Quality."

 1.1 Is a lower quality value product used for crafting and some light use furniture projects.

 1.8 is a medium quality foam.
 It is often used for upholstery projects often used in DIY projects.
 It is not the highest quality but professionals will sometimes use 1.8 for customers concerned about price or when the task does not require a higher end foam.

 2.6 is referred to as "Forever foam."
 This is the foam most people select when investing in a project that they expect to last for many many years.
 This is the "blue foam" professionals use when hired to fix your favorite chair or couch.